rakeshchada/rakeshchada.github.io/_posts/2017-05-12-Sentiment-Neuron.md

 ### Text Generation

 The neural network we were talking about all through was trained to predict next characters.
-So it wouldn’t be a justice if we don’t generate some samples out of it :)!
+So it wouldn’t be justice if we don’t generate some samples out of it :)!

 Here’s what it generated when asked to start with “Hmm”.